franko/gsl-shell/doc/user-manual/graphics.rst

       N = 256
       sio2n = |w| sqrt(1.4923 + 0.61497*w^2/(w^2 - 0.115^2)-0.01059*w^2)
-      -- define a matrix with wavelength and refrective index in each column d = matrix.new(N, 2, function(i,j)
+      -- define a matrix with wavelength and refractive index in each column d = matrix.new(N, 2, function(i,j)
                               local w = 0.4*(i-1)/(N-1)+0.4
                               return j == 1 and w or sio2n(w)